WCressman/Do-o/README.md

 Note: Pressing the restart button WILL reset the streak!

-Additional features:
-  There are 211 unique set of words/rounds to play :)
-  (You can press F12 to access the console which gives the solution to each level, however it is not recommended for fair play)
-  There is an excel sheet which contains all of the sets in an easy to read manner.
+(You can press F12 to access the console which gives the solution to each level, however it is not recommended for fair play) There is an excel sheet which contains all of the sets in an easy to read manner.